jacqueline-walsh/sports-test-site/README.md

 - Create an About page - page.about.liquid
 - Create a new section - logo-images.liquid includes schema
 - Customise CSS - custom.css.liquid
+- Create a new section - gallery.liquid includes schema
 - Install themekit - VSCode editor used
 - Upload to git repository